haoyangzheng1996/HomPINN/README.md

 python3 main_HomPINN.py
 ```

-More will be updated later.
+More will be updated soon.

 ## Contact
 Haoyang Zheng, School of Mechanical Engineering, Purdue University